wsydney76/craft-starter/README.md

 * Run `php craft install` Enter your admin user infos and confirm all other questions as is.

 * Run `php craft migrate/all` and confirm all migrations.
-This will setup some basic translated content and preferences.
+This will setup some basic translated content, a non admin user and preferences.

 * You may want to copy some images as a starting point to `/web/images` and run `php craft index-assets/all` to make them available for Craft.